 What is the 4th Industrial Revolution?
 Associate Professor of Computer Science Bilal Shebaro shares opportunities for internships, micro-certifications and events offered by the Institute for Interdisciplinary Science (i4 Institute) to prepare students for this very exciting time in which we live

-For more information about i4 programs please email firstname.lastname@example.org
+For more information about i4 programs and initiatives, please contact us at firstname.lastname@example.org

 Internship Opportunities for Students